Chickenfoot

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "the greatest metal acts that formed in the 2000s".

 History

 Chickenfoot (2008–2009)

 According to vocalist Sammy Hagar: "Chickenfoot started off with me, Michael Anthony, and Chad Smith jamming at my club, Cabo Wabo, in Mexico.
 Then people started asking us when we were going to tour, make a record, etc. So I said if we're going to do this properly then we're going to have to get a guitarist, so let's talk to Joe Satriani.
 As far as I'm concerned he's the best guitarist in the world."
 Hagar, Anthony and Satriani had previously collaborated in 2002 under the name Planet Us.
 The band also appeared in an episode of Aqua Teen Hunger Force.